 In the early years, children are exposed to books and print all throughout the classroom and have daily opportunities to listen to stories, explore books and nursery rhymes and be read with as they develop their phonics knowledge.

-In Reception and in Year 1 the children begin daily formal phonics teaching following the government-validated Little Wandle Letters and Sounds scheme, in line with the 2021 DfE’s reading framework.
+In Reception and in Year 1 the children begin daily formal phonics teaching following the government-validated Little Wandle Letters and Sounds SSP (systematic, synthetic phonics) programme, in line with the 2021 DfE’s reading framework.
 Daily phonics lessons are supported with 2-3x weekly reading practice in small groups.
 All reading material is decodable and aligned to the phonics learning that is taking place.
 In Reception and Key Stage 1, as their phonics skills become more secure, children are asked to read daily at home to a parent or carer as part of their home learning.
 All children are given multiple opportunities to read with the class teacher or teaching assistant.
 In Year 2, the children progress beyond phonics to learn spelling rules.

 In Year 2 and throughout Key Stage 2, as children become increasingly fluent, reading lessons focus more on comprehension skills and promoting fluency.
 The children are still asked to read daily at home as part of their home learning and continue to have frequent opportunities to work with their teachers and teaching assistants at school to further develop their reading skills.
 Reading lessons from year 2 upwards use a variety of approaches, these include: